SAP-samples/btp-cf-cap-multitenant-susaas/docu/4-expert/manage-tenant-containers/README.md

 [<img src="./images/manage_080.png" width="500" />](./images/manage_080.png)

 4.5.
 You should now have access to all tables in the *shared database container/schema* and the *tenant database container/schema* of the bestrun tenant.
-You can use SQL commands or available user interface options to view the table content, insert/delete/modify records or to create/drop schema objects.
+You can use SQL commands or available user interface options to view table content, insert/delete/modify records or create and drop schema objects.

 [<img src="./images/manage_090.png" width="200" />](./images/manage_090.png)